Pass-Fail Systems for Undergraduates

-Since the instructor giving the course is not officially notified which students are taking the course pass-fail, a regular letter grade is reported to the Registrar for the pass-fail students.
-The Registrar then records “P” for reported letter grades from A through D–, and “F” for a reported letter grade of F.
+Since the instructor giving the course is not officially notified which students are taking the course pass-fail, a regular letter grade is reported to Registration & Academic Services for the pass-fail students.
+The student record reflects “P” for reported letter grades from A through D–, and “F” for a reported letter grade of F.

 Under this system, the student surrenders his or her equity to letter grades of A through D–, except as specified below.
 A grade of P applies to the student’s graduation requirements but is not used in the computation of the cumulative average; whereas an F grade is included in the cumulative grade point average.

 Acceptance into a program that does not allow pass-fail grading in a course is the only valid reason for converting the grade for a completed course from pass-fail to a letter grade.
 If a student changes his or her program such that a course previously taken for pass-fail grading is not allowed for pass-fail grading in the new program, the student must submit a petition to the Committee on the Standing of Students requesting acceptance by the new program, or substitution of the original letter grade submitted, or the substitution of another course.
 The recommendation of the advisor must accompany the petition.